 Analyze your biggest money leaks

 It’s probably safe to say that we’ve all got a money leak or two, which is the splurge item that you tend to spend a bit too much money on.
-For Brandon and I, those money leaks are food and concert tickets.
+For Brandon and me, those money leaks are food and concert tickets.

 Once you can identify your money leaks, you can start to address them.
 For us, this meant making several changes.

-First, we got back on eating and drinking out.
+First, we cut back on eating and drinking out.
 We also started cooking budget meals at home, and making cocktails at home on the nights we felt tempted to go out.
 Finally, this meant restricting ourselves to one concert per month.

 Everyone’s money leaks will look a little different.
 The key is figuring out what yours are and finding a way to cut down your spending while still allowing yourself the occasional splurge.